ZilStream/api/README.md

 ## [`/pairs`](https://api.zilstream.com/pairs)

-Returns data for all the registered pairs available on ZilSwap.
+Returns data for all the registered pairs available on ZilStream.

 ### Request